 To validate the semi-automated tracking method, manual segmentation was performed for all frames and datasets using the Napari (v.4.16) image processing software [34].
-The relative centroid displacements between the femur and tibia were compared between both methods.
+The relative centroid displacements between the tibia and femur were compared between both methods.
 For manual tracking, the bone segmentation obtained in the first frame was aligned (translated and rotated) manually to match the new bone positions in subsequent frames.
-Processing time was recorded for both methods, measured from the start of initial frame segmentation to completion of tracking across all frames.
+Processing time was recorded for both methods, measured from the start of initial frame segmentation to completion of bone tracking across all frames.

-For both semi-automated and manual segmentations, relative bone positions were quantified by calculating the geometric centroid of each segmented bone region.
+Relative bone positions for both the semi-automated and manual segmentations were quantified by calculating the geometric centroid of each segmented bone region.
 In the sagittal plane view, the relative displacement between bones was then calculated by subtracting the femoral centroid coordinates from the tibial centroid coordinates.
-These displacements were measured in the two-dimensional image coordinate system, with the origin at the top left corner and coordinates increasing downward and to the right.
+These displacements were measured in the 2D image coordinate system, with the origin at the top left corner and coordinates increasing downward and to the right.
 This centroid-based approach was chosen as it provides a single-point representation of each bone's position that is less sensitive to local variations in segmentation.

 To enable comparison across datasets with different knee ranges of motion, the knee flexion angles measured by the optical sensor were normalized to a 'flexion cycle percentage' scale.
-On this scale, -100% represents the position of maximum knee flexion at the start of the cycle, 0% represents the position of maximum knee extension at the middle of the cycle, and +100% represents the return to maximum knee flexion at the end of the cycle.).
+On this scale, -100% represents the position of maximum knee flexion at the start of the cycle, 0% represents the position of maximum knee extension at the middle of the cycle, and +100% represents the position of (return to) maximum knee flexion at the end of the cycle.

 The tracking accuracy of the algorithm was evaluated using the cost function described in section 2.2, which quantifies the distance between the transformed reference points and the detected bone edges.
 The cost function value divided by the total number of reference points provided an average alignment error in millimeters for each bone in each frame.